shivams/shivams.github.io/_pages/about.md

   - /about.html
 ---

+Hi.
 This is Shivam.

-I am interested in Machines: things which can do stuff like manipulation in space and computation.
+I am interested in Machines: things which can manipulate in space and things can  computate.
 I am also interested in how they communicate.

-I believe that theory and practice should go together.
+And I think natural languages are a test-bed for a whole lot of discovery that lies ahead.
+And not just the human mind, but even the mysteries of the universe.

-And I think languages are a test-bed for a whole lot of discovery that lies ahead.
-Yes, languages can provide us insight into human nature.
-But I believe that language can provide us insight into the universe.
+Finally, I believe that theory and practice should go together.